 Construction orders in the UK jumped 135.2 percent from a year earlier in the second quarter of 2021, reversing a revised 13.6 percent decline in the previous three-month period.
 It was the strongest rise in construction orders on record, mainly due to low base effects from the pandemic shock a year ago.
 Orders rebounded sharply for all other work (135.7 percent vs -20.1 percent in Q1), new housing (134.1 percent vs 3 percent) and infrastructure (98.4 percent vs -55 percent).
 On a quarterly basis, construction orders surged 17.6 percent, following an upwardly revised 12.7 percent rise in the previous quarter. source: Office for National Statistics

 Construction Orders in the United Kingdom averaged -0.06 percent from 1965 until 2021, reaching an all time high of 135.20 percent in the second quarter of 2021 and a record low of -46.50 percent in the second quarter of 2020.
 This page provides - United Kingdom Construction Orders- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Construction New Orders - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Construction Orders in the United Kingdom is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Orders in the United Kingdom to stand at -2.00 in 12 months time.
-In the long-term, the United Kingdom Construction New Orders is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Construction Orders in the United Kingdom is expected to be 45.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Construction New Orders is projected to trend around 4.40 percent in 2022 and 2.40 percent in 2023, according to our econometric models.